zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

     * If you have already onboarded your service with API ML, copy and paste the contents of your existing API ML onboarding configuration file.
 The default of the API ML onboarding configuration file is the `service-configuration.yml` in the `application.yml` file under the `apiml.service` prefix.

-    * If you have not yet onboarded your REST service with API ML, use the [Sample API Onbarding Configuration](#sample-api-ml-onboarding-configuration) provided to get started.
+    * If you have not yet onboarded your REST service with API ML, use the [Sample API Onboarding Configuration](#sample-api-ml-onboarding-configuration) to get started.

 2. If you are reusing your existing API ML onboarding configuration, modify the API ML related properties of the `application.yml` file.

     a) Remove certain properties under the `apiml.service` section, which must be externalized.
-These properties for removal are described in the following sample of API ML onboarding configuration.
+Properties for removal are described in the following sample of API ML onboarding configuration.

-    b) Provide the following additional properties under the `apiml` section.
+    b) Provide the following additional properties under the `apiml` section:

     ```
     enabled: true # If true, the service will automatically register with API ML discovery service.